-Hemorrhoids SUGGESTED TREATMENT: Avoid eating spicy or hard to digest foods.
+SUGGESTED TREATMENT: Avoid eating spicy or hard to digest foods.
 Eat frequent small meals.
-Avoid lying down for CAUSES: Straining during bowel movements.
-Pressure from two hours after eating.
-If symptoms are worse at night, try to the uterus on veins in the rectum. eat supper earlier and do not eat any after-dinner snacks.
-SUGGESTED TREATMENT: Prevent constipation.
-Soak in Sipping a few ounces of milk may help.
-If the above a tub of warm water several times a day.
-When possible, measures fail, try Maalox®, Mylanta®, Riopan®, or try to keep hemorrhoid tissue inside the rectum.
+Avoid lying down CAUSES: Straining during bowel movements.
+Pressure from for two hours after eating.
+If symptoms are worse at night, the uterus on veins in the rectum. try to eat dinner earlier and do not eat any evening snacks.
+Sipping a few ounces of milk may help.
+If these measures fail, try Maalox®, Mylanta®, Riopan®, or try to keep hemorrhoid tissue inside the rectum.
 Tums®.
-You may also take over-the-counter acidbehind the anal sphincter.
-This can often be done by reducing medications such as Pepcid AC®, or gently pressing with a soapy/finger during baths, Tagamet®.
-Take as directed on the package.
-You or after bowel movements with Vaseline® or KY should avoid Pepto-Bismol®.
-Pain in your right Jelly®.
-Apply Cortaid Cream® after each bowel upper abdomen that does not go away movement.
-Anusol®, Wyanoids® cream or with these suggested suppositories, and Tucks® are all available treatments should be without a prescription at most drug stores. reported to your Needing to Urinate Often doctor right away.
-CAUSES: Enlarged uterus pressing on bladder.
+You may also take over-the-counter acidreducing medications, such as Pepcid AC® or Tagamet®.
+Take as directed on the package. or after bowel movements with Vaseline® or You should avoid Pepto-Bismol®.
+Pain in your KY Jelly®.
+Apply Cortaid Cream® after each right upper abdomen that does not bowel movement.
+Anusol®, Wyanoids® cream go away with these suggested or suppositories, and Tucks® are all available treatments should be without a prescription at most drugstores. reported to your Frequent Urination doctor right away.
+CAUSES: Enlarged uterus pressing on the bladder.
 SUGGESTED TREATMENT: If you are frequently awakened in the middle of the night because of the need to urinate, avoid drinking fluids two to three hours before bedtime.
-If you have burning upon urination, cloudy urine, blood in your urine, fever or have back pain, contact your doctor.
+If you have burning on urination, cloudy urine, blood in your urine, fever, or back pain, contact your doctor.